Top 10 Telemarketing Tips

 It’s an old cliché but you need to do your research.
 There’s no point banging out lots of calls without preparation.
 To prepare the following before getting on the phone:

 - Decide which sector or market you will target

 - Why is that a good sector to aim at?
 Is there limited competition?
 Do you have a competitive advantage or differentiator?
 Is there a need for your service?
 Is time an issue?
 Have you got industry-leading knowledge or technology?

 - What’s happening in the target market?
 Is there new legislation?
-Is source of supply an issue?
+Is the source of supply an issue?
 Are there new market entrants?

-- Have a look what’s going on via LinkedIn groups or Twitter.
+- Have a look at what’s going on via LinkedIn groups or Twitter.
 Maybe, use LinkedIn for research and to build targeted lists at the outset.

 - What are the hooks or triggers will buyers respond to most?

 - Plan your call structure including an attention-grabbing intro, good open questions, a powerful hook, and practice!